 Can I Hire Children as Employees?

-you are considering hiring children in your business, there are some laws and tax issues you need to know about.
+You want to hire children of friends to work in your business.
+Before you hire minors (under legal maturity age) there are some laws and tax issues you need to know about.
 This article also addresses legal and tax issues in hiring your own children to work in your business.

 The U.S. Department of Labor has a number of laws relating to businesses having children as employees.
 The primary law is the Fair Labor Standards Act (FLSA), which includes a number of hours and pay regulations.
 These laws are designed to protect the children from overly harsh work conditions (no more "sweatshops").

 - Require minors to have a work permit or working papers (many states do)

 - Restrict the number of hours or times of day that workers 16 and over may work (many states do)

 - Apply if there is no FLSA employment relationship (if the child is not an employee)

 - Require breaks, meal periods, or fringe benefits (some states do)

 - Regulate discrimination, harassment, verbal or physical abuse, or morality (other federal and state laws do)